 Interested in growing Vanilla Strawberry hydrangea?
 See our planting guide.

 When pruning a hydrangea, it's best to take off no more than one-third of the plant at any one time.
 Your objective also determines how you prune it.
 If you are just doing some shaping of plants that are too tall, you want to take the top growth down a little.
 If you need to do a severe pruning or rejuvenate the plant, you may want to take the branches all the way down to near the ground.

 Pee Gee hydrangea (Hydrangea paniculata, which includes varieties such as 'Limelight') as well as smooth hydrangea (Hydrangea arborescens, also called seven bark and best known for the variety 'Annabelle') bloom on new wood.
-Timing for the pruning of these types of hydrangea is not as critical, says Simeone.
-"You can prune in winter or early spring and they will grow and flower in the same season," he says.
+Timing for the pruning of these types of hydrangea is not as critical—you can prune in winter or early spring and they will grow and flower in the same season.

 Some newer varieties of big leaf hydrangea, including the popular 'Endless Summer', have been bred to bloom on new wood as well as old wood.
 This makes them better for cold climates because even if the old stems suffer cold damage, new growth will still bloom.
-It also provides more flexibility in pruning.
-"You can prune it at any time of the year and it should still bloom," says Simeone.
+This also provides more flexibility in pruning, since you can prune it at any time of the year and it should still bloom.
 Even so, pruning right after bloom will maximize flowering.